gwstaten/wordl/README.md

 ## Prerequisite

-To compile this code, you will need to install make and c++ 17 (for Windows you will need MinGW 11.2).
-It is recommended to also have [git](https://git-scm.com) installed.
-You will also need to clone this entire repository, using
+To compile this code, you will need to install make and c++ 17 (for Windows you will need MinGW 11.2, and for MacOS you will need Xcode Command Line Tools).
+You can install both of these on Windows using [Chocolatey](https://chocolatey.org).
+The Xcode Command Line Tools on MacOS will install both of them.
+It is recommended to also have [git](https://git-scm.com) (which is also included in the Xcode Command Line Tools) installed.
+You can get a copy of this reposity by cloning it using

 ```bash
 git clone https://github.com/gwstaten/wordl
 ```

-or just download it through the [homepage](https://github.com/gwstaten/wordl), click on Code -> Download Zip or through [here](https://github.com/gwstaten/wordl/archive/refs/heads/main.zip).
+or just download it through the [homepage](https://github.com/gwstaten/wordl), click on Code -> Download Zip, or download it through [this link](https://github.com/gwstaten/wordl/archive/refs/heads/main.zip).

 ### Compile